giokok-test/simulate-rl/README.md

 trained weights are written to ``pursuer_ppo.pt`` unless ``--save-path`` is specified.
 Both training scripts also support ``--checkpoint-every`` to save periodic checkpoints and ``--resume-from`` to continue from a saved model.
+The PPO trainer additionally accepts ``--num-envs`` to run several environment instances in parallel which can significantly speed up data collection on multi-core machines.

 ## Additional scripts